-The multi-nutrient, FC, was developed to prevent destabilization and loss of synapses, an early feature of AD,119 and several studies support this mechanism of action.36 In our study, the presynaptic protein, synaptophysin, and the post-synaptic protein, PSD-95, were used to assess synapse loss post-TBI.
-In the FC group, we saw a total reversal in the decrease in synaptophysin induced by the injury, and a similar trend was observed for PSD-95.
+The multi-nutrient FC was developed to prevent destabilisation and loss of synapses, an early feature of AD, and several studies support this mechanism of action.
+In our study, the presynaptic protein synaptophysin and the postsynaptic protein PSD-95 were used to assess synapse loss post-TBI.
+In the FC group, we saw a total reversal in the decrease in synaptophysin induced by the injury, and a similar trend was seen for PSD-95.

-Taken together, the data show pleiotropic beneficial effects of supplementation with PL precursors post-TBI.
-The functional improvement using neurological endpoints is correlated with improved tissue aspect, ipsilaterally and also in the contralateral hemisphere (which has an important role in recovery post-injury).116
+Taken together, the data show pleiotropic beneficial effects of supplementation with PL precursors after TBI.
+The functional improvement using neurological endpoints is correlated with improved tissue aspect, ipsilaterally and also in the contralateral hemisphere (which has an important role in recovery after injury).

-PC and PE levels were reduced post-CCI even at a distance from the injury site, as reported previously,^{18,19} and FC reduced these losses.
+PC and PE levels were reduced after CCI even at a distance from the injury site, as reported previously, and FC reduced these losses.

-The multi-nutrient used in this study provides precursors for the formation of PLs,31 and this novel therapeutic strategy addresses mechanistically the chronic decrease in PL detected post-TBI in humans.22 This consequence of injury is persistent, that is, detectable at 24 months post-trauma, in an impact brain injury model in mice,120 suggesting that it is a fundamental process of destabilization of membranes, observed across species.
-Stocchetti and colleagues have proposed a list of key requirements for treatments for TBI tested pre-clinically, in order to increase the chances of successful clinical translation.121 The PL precursor combination tested here satisfies several requirements: 1) the relevance of the targeted mechanism (i.e., there is a reported sustained decrease of 25-35% in several PL classes post-injury after TBI; 2) the treatment tested can increase brain PL levels after 4-6 weeks of supplementation (as shown by Cansev and colleagues in aged rats122 and our data here); and 3) the PL precursor preparation has been previously shown to restore brain connectivity and reduce hippocampal loss in patients, in early AD, as supported by clinical trials with FC.34,123,124
+The multi-nutrient used in this study provides precursors for the formation of phospholipids (PL), and this novel therapeutic strategy addresses mechanistically the chronic decrease in PL detected after TBI in humans.
+This consequence of injury is persistent, i.e. detectable at 24 months post-trauma, in an impact brain injury model in mice, suggesting that it is a fundamental process of destabilisation of membranes, seen across species.
+Stocchetti et al. have proposed a list of key requirements for treatments for TBI tested pre-clinically, in order to increase the chances of successful clinical translation.
+The PL precursor combination tested here satisfies several requirements: i) the relevance of the targeted mechanism (i.e. there is a reported sustained decrease of 25-35% in several PL classes post-injury after TBI, ii) the treatment tested can increase brain PL levels after 4-6 weeks of supplementation (as shown by Cansev et al in aged rats and our data here), and iii) the PL precursor preparation has been previously shown to restore brain connectivity and reduce hippocampal loss in patients, in early AD, as supported by clinical trials with FC.
+34, 123, 124

-TBI triggers many injury mechanisms, which should be addressed using multi-modal treatments.125 Specialized nutrient interventions have the benefit of addressing multi-modal mechanisms,126 and FC is a unique concept focused on the support of membrane integrity through provision of precursors required for PL formation.
-Injury in the nervous system triggers an extensive reorganization of circuits ipsilaterally and in the opposite hemisphere, and it could be hypothesized that FC might provide support for such restorative processes.^{116,127-129}
+TBI triggers many injury mechanisms, which should be addressed using multimodal treatments.
+Specialised nutrient interventions have the benefit of addressing multimodal mechanisms, and FC is a unique concept focused on the support of membrane integrity through provision of precursors required for PL formation.
+Injury in the nervous system triggers an extensive reorganisation of circuits ipsilaterally and in the opposite hemisphere, and it could be hypothesised that FC might provide support for such restorative processes.
+116, 127-129

-Our results show that the novel concept of providing PL precursors post-injury could have therapeutic potential in TBI.
+Brain phospholipid precursors administered post-injury reduce tissue damage and improve neurological outcome in experimental traumatic brain injury (DOI: 10.1089/neu.2017.5579) This paper has been peer-reviewed and accepted for publication, but has yet to undergo copyediting and proof correction.
+The final published version may differ from this proof Our results show that the novel concept of providing PL precursors post-injury could have therapeutic potential in TBI.
 Future studies should explore in detail in several TBI models the time window for administration and the optimum duration of intervention, in order to increase the likelihood of translational success.

-Acknowledgments
+Funding and Acknowledgments

-O.T.Z., M.D., and J.L.T. were supported by the Centre for Trauma Sciences, Barts Charity grant.
-M.G. and M.C.d.W. are employees of Nutricia Research.
-A.M.T. is a scientific consultant for Nutricia Research.
+OTZ, MD and JLT were supported by the Centre for Trauma Sciences, Barts Charity grant.
+MG and MCdW are employees of Nutricia Research.
+AMT is a scientific consultant for Nutricia Research.